aosabook/500lines/dagoba/chapter.md

 There are really only two parts to this system: the part that holds the graph and the part that answers questions about the graph.
 The part that holds the graph is pretty simple, as we've seen.
 The query part is a little trickier.

-We'll start just like before, with a prototype and a query factory:
+We'll start just like before, with a prototype and a query factory.

 ```javascript
 Dagoba.Q = {}                                           // prototype